HighDiceRoller/icepool/notebooks/README.md

-This collection of Jupyter notebooks gives several examples of using the `hdroller` module.
+This collection of Jupyter notebooks gives several examples of using the `icepool` module.

 [Repository.](https://gitlab.com/highdiceroller/hdroller)